Jord000/wax-api/README.md

 ## Frontend Repository

-The frontend code for this project can be found in the [wax-frontend repository](https://github.com/royr5/wax-frontend).
+The frontend code for this project can be found in the https://github.com/Jord000/wax-frontend.

 ## Authors